anupama-pathirage/ballerina-samples/.github/ISSUE_TEMPLATE/type_bug.md

 ---
 name: "Bug Report"
-about: "Crete a bug report if something is not working as expected"
+about: "Report a bug if something is not working as expected"
 labels: 'Type/Bug'

 ---